typora/support.typora.io/_posts/2016-08-14-Custom Key Binding.md

 typora-root-url: ../
 ---

-User can set or reassign shortcut keys for commands in Typora's menubar.
-This article will show how to customise typora' key binding.
+User can set or reassign shortcut keys for commands in Typora's menu bar.
+This article will show how to customize Typora's key binding.

 # macOS

-We use macOS's system feature to customise typora's key binding on macOS.
+We use macOS's system feature to customize Typora's key binding on macOS.

 1. Open `System Preference` → `Keyboard`, select tab `Shortcuts`.
 Select `App Shortcuts` in its left panel.

    ![Snip20160814_1](/media/custom-key-binding/Snip20160814_1.png)

-2. Click the "+" button, a dialog sheet would popup.
+2. Click the "+" button, a dialog sheet would pop up.
 Select "Typora.app" from field `Application`, then input the exact name of the menu command you want to add, and then input the shortcut key you want to assign.

-   For example, assume you want to add/change the shortcut key to pin typora's window, you could fill the dialog like following:
+   For example, assume you want to add/change the shortcut key to pin Typora's window, you could fill the dialog like following:

    ![Snip20160814_5](/media/custom-key-binding/Snip20160814_5.png)